Human Brain - Neuroscience - Cognitive Science

 later in life, although the brain’s plasticity

-ensures that it
+ensures that it never stops learning.

 Brain Connector density is at its highest level in the first